olaolaoo/Data-Engineer-Zoomcamp/notes/02_workflow-orchestration.md

       │   on load_balancer.tf line 7, in resource "google_compute_security_policy" "policy":
       │    7: resource "google_compute_security_policy" "policy" {
       ```

+      * Solution:

+        If you are on the free trial account on GCP you will face this issue when trying to deploy the infrastructures with terraform.
+This service is not available for this kind of account.

+        The solution I found was to delete the *load_balancer.tf* file and to comment or delete the rows that differentiate it on the *main.tf* file.
+After this just do **terraform destroy** to delete any infrastructure created on the fail attempts and re-run the **terraform apply**.

+        Code on *main.tf* to comment/delete:

+        Line 166, 167, 168

+    - Error2: after type `terraform destroy`

+      - ```bash
+         Error: Error when reading or editing Database: googleapi: Error 400: Invalid request: failed to delete database "mage-data-prep-db".
+Detail: pq: database "mage-data-prep-db" is being accessed by other users.
+(Please use psql client to delete database that is not owned by "cloudsqlsuperuser")., invalid
+        │
+        │
+        ╵
+        ╷
+        │ Error: Error, failed to deleteuser postgres in instance mage-data-prep-db-instance: googleapi: Error 400: Invalid request: failed to delete user postgres: . role "postgres" cannot be dropped because some objects depend on it Details: 43 objects in database mage-data-prep-db., invalid
+        ```

+      - Solution:

+        - Try `terraform destroy` again, it seems a networking problem.

   * go to GCP , search `cloud run` and you can see a new service.

     ![](./images/02_36.png)

   * Open it and set the networking and copy the `URL`, you can open a mage project

     ![](./images/02_37.png)